Should I Stay or Should I Go: Releases

-Reception
+Critical reception

 NME journalist Adrian Thrills in 1982 gave the double A-side single release "Straight to Hell"/"Should I Stay or Should I Go" four-and-a-half stars out of five.
 Despite "Should I Stay or Should I Go" having received more radio airplay, Thrills stated that the single's other A-side track "Straight to Hell" was "the reaffirmation that there is still life in The Clash."

-In November 2004, the song was ranked number 228 on "Rolling Stone's 500 Greatest Songs of All Time" list.
+In November 2004, the song was ranked number 228 on "Rolling Stone's 500 Greatest Songs of All Time".
 In 2009 it was ranked 42nd on VH1's program 100 Greatest Hard Rock Songs.

 Scholar Theodore Gracyk wrote in 2007 that the song "is not [as] overtly political" as most of the band's other songs, especially from the album Combat Rock, which carries the song.
-Gracyk further wrote that new listeners familiar with and praising the song and then wanting to buy Combat Rock or one of compilation albums containing the song would be surprised by the band's "strong critique of dominant Western values."
+Gracyk also wrote that new listeners familiar with the song, who then wished to buy Combat Rock or a compilation album containing the song, would be surprised by the band's "strong critique of dominant Western values".
 Vulture writer Bill Wyman in 2017 ranked the song number 19 of all the band's 139 songs.

+Music video

+The video for the song was made by Don Letts.
+It consists of the band's USA tour with images of their visit to New York City, where the band were filmed driving in an open-topped Cadillac to a gig; there, Joe Strummer is featured performing in sunglasses and a Davy Crockett hat and Mick Jones in a red jumpsuit and beret.
+The concert was at Shea Stadium on 13 October 1982, in the band's second night opening for the Who.